On this page:

 Obviously, there are many symptoms of PTSD, some of which can be seen in children and teens without PTSD.
 For example, it is not uncommon for children or teens to have sleep problems, angry outbursts, or nightmares.
 There are two ways that you can determine if your child has PTSD:

-Tip #1: If your child's symptoms only started after a traumatic event and were not already present, then he or she may have PTSD.
+Tip #1: If your child's symptoms started after a traumatic event and were not already present, then they may have PTSD.

-Tip #2: It is normal to be very anxious immediately after a trauma.
-But over time, those anxious feelings should settle down.
-If your child is experiencing symptoms of anxiety for over one month after the trauma, he or she might have PTSD.
+Tip #2: It is normal to be very distressed immediately after a trauma.
+But over time, distress should settle down.
+If your child is experiencing a lot of distress and difficulties for over one month after the trauma, they might have PTSD.

-Very young children may not have many symptoms of PTSD.
+Very young children (under 6) may not have many symptoms of PTSD.
 Instead, they may show their anxiety in the following ways:

 Elementary-school-aged children with PTSD may not have symptoms of amnesia; however, they might have some of the following symptoms: